304 North Cardinal St.

 Plus, I’m a NordVPN affiliate, so if you register using the button below, then it helps me out a bunch!

-While Vegas definitely isn’t for everyone, if you have the opportunity, I highly recommend giving DEF CON, Black Hat, and BSidesLV a chance.
+While Vegas isn’t for everyone, if you have the opportunity, I highly recommend giving DEF CON, Black Hat, and BSidesLV a chance.

 It’s also SUPER awesome to see people in person that you only get to talk to online.